 Regarding connection requests in the Provence-Alpes-Côte d'Azur region, what happens in concrete terms ?

-Regarding requests that have been received in the Provence-Alpes-Côte d'Azur region since the end of march 2022, RTE will send the technical and financial proposals starting mid-March, in the order in which the connection requests were received and after a period of approximately 12 months.
+Regarding requests that have been received in the Provence-Alpes-Côte d'Azur region since the end of March 2022, RTE will send the technical and financial proposals starting mid-April, in the order in which the connection requests were received and after a period of approximately 13 months.
 This period can be justified by the complexity of the area and the numbers of connection requests received.
-Therefore, RTE will send the technical and financial proposals progressively, respecting a time gap between two technical and financial proposals equal to the shorter of the following two values: the time gap between the dates of receipt of connection requests, and two weeks.

-The cost of the infrastructure will be shared among the various requesting parties who will benefit from it, in compliance with applicable legislative and regulatory provisions.
-As such, the French energy regulatory authority should adopt a formal decision related to the infrastructure to be created and the cost-sharing modalities.
+The cost of the infrastructure will be shared among RTE and the various requesting parties who will benefit from it, in compliance with applicable legislative and regulatory provisions.
+As such, the French energy regulatory authority should adopt a formal decision related to the infrastructure to be created and the cost-sharing modalities, in particular the value of the share to be paid by each connection requester.

 • RTE has received a signed copy of the technical and financial proposal,